henriksommerfeld/blog-hugo/content/article/2019-10-30-gatsby-twitter/index.md

 ## Intro

-I was re-writing a [WordPress][3] site in [Gatsby][4] that had embedded tweets using an embed script (WordPress plugin).
+I was rewriting a [WordPress][3] site in [Gatsby][4] that had embedded tweets using an embed script (WordPress plugin).
 The product owner (my wife), required the new site to also show her tweets.
-I didn't like the idea of an embed script (that would slow down the site and spy on visitors), so I started to look into Gatsby source plugins.
-I ended up [writing my own][9].
+I didn't like the idea of an embed script (that would slow down the site and spy on visitors), so I started to look into [Gatsby source plugins][7].
+I ended up [writing my own](#my-local-plugin).

+_An important and maybe obvious reflection is that reading tweets at build time will require a lot of builds if you're a frequent tweeter.
+Then a simple embed code might be a better option and you save yourself some development time._

 <blockquote>unfurl.js is used to fetch additional metadata (Twitter Card / Open Graph) from linked websites.
 Images are downloaded so that they later can be served with gatsby-image</blockquote>